syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

   alt="screenshot of a YAML file, highlighting the presence of the dependencies key" />

-`dependencies` is the description of all of the Kubernetes resources required to create an instance of the Promise, such as CRDs, Operators and Deployments.
+`dependencies` is the description of all of the Kubernetes resources required to create a promised Resource, such as CRDs, Operators and Deployments.

-In the Promise definition, you divide resources based on the idea of _prerequisite resources_ and _per-instance resources_.
-Prerequisite resources are resources that we create before any application team requests an instance.
+In the Promise definition, you divide resources based on the idea of _prerequisite_ and _per-resource_ items.
+Prerequisite resources are resources that we create before any application team requests a Resource.
 This can be helpful for two scenarios:
-1. Any CRDs or dependency resources are ready when an instance is requested which speeds up response time to application teams.
+1. Any CRDs or dependencies are ready when an Resource is requested which speeds up response time to application teams.
-1. Resources that can be shared across instances are only deployed once.
-This can reduce load on the cluster, and it can also allow defining a Kratix Resource Request as a portion of an existing resource (e.g. you could provide a whole database instance on each Resource Request, or you could provide a database within an existing instance on each Resource Request)
+1. Resources that can be shared across Resources are only deployed once.
+This can reduce load on the cluster, and it can also allow delivering a Resource as a portion of an existing Resource (e.g. you could provide a whole database instance on each request, or you could provide a database within an existing instance on each request)

 The `dependencies` section of the Kratix Promise defines the _prerequisite capabilities_.